The Ultimate Siem Reap Budget Travel Guide

 Tours & Sightseeing

-There are plenty of exciting places for touring and sight-seeing including Angkor Temples
+There are many exciting places for touring and sightseeing, including Angkor Temples.

 Visit ancient ruins

 The city is famous for such ruins as Bayon Temple, Angkor Wat, and Ta Prohm.

 You can learn to make local cuisines by taking the Cambodian Village Cooking Class before taking the Siem Reap Street Food Evening Tour.

 You can easily buy a sim card at the airport once you’ve landed in Cambodia.
 Wi-Fi is almost omnipresent in the city, with almost every hotel, café, guest house, and club providing it for free.
 Many places in the city offer co-working space at very low rates if you want to use Wi-Fi out of your hotel.

 Many stylish boutiques, crafts markets, and artisanal workshops in Siem Reap are usually open well into the night.
 These include Sombai, Angkor Night Market, Angkor Handicraft Association, Old Market, Lucky Mall, and Gemological Institute of Cambodia.

 You can find many places in the city to exchange your US dollars, PHP, or other currency into Riel (KHR), although most facilities readily accept USD and pesos.